fshmorgilov/piu_test/readme.md

 ## Resources required

-Considering a team already has a dedicated designer, various team compositions are available to perform the specified taks.
-This team compositions may include outsourcing developers/outstaffing (like ousourcing HTML/CSS development to better utilize the capacity of the Senior Frontend developer) to optimise costs and balance the load between roles.
+Considering a team already has a dedicated designer, and all team members have been already onboarded, various team compositions are available to perform the specified tasks.
+This team composition may include outsourcing developers/outstuffing (like outsourcing HTML/CSS development to better utilize the capacity of the Senior Frontend developer) to optimize costs and balance the load between roles.

-### Resource required - option 1
+### Option 1

-1. Senior Frontend React develop with experience in web3 development, NodeJS development for web server.
+1. Senior Frontend React developer with experience in web3 development, and NodeJS development for web servers.
 2. Senior QA - manual, with experience testing web3 applications
-3. Senior/Middle Smart contract developer with experience build on Solidity and smart concract deployment
+3. Senior/Middle Smart contract developer with experience building on Solidity and smart contract deployment

-### Resource required - option 2
+### Option 2

-1. Senior Frontend React develop with experience in web3 development.
+1. Senior Frontend React developer with experience in web3 development.
 2. Backend developer, NodeJS stack
 3. Senior QA - manual, with experience testing web3 applications
-4. Senior/Middle Smart contract developer with experience build on Solidity and smart concract deployment
+4. Senior/Middle Smart contract developer with experience building on Solidity and smart contract deployment

-### Resources required - option 3
+### Option 3

-1. Senior Frontend React develop with experience in web3 development, NodeJS development for web servcer.
+1. Senior Frontend React developer with experience in web3 development.
-2. Senior Smart contract and backend developer - former backend developer specializing in smart contracts on Solidity
+2. Senior Smart contract and backend developer - former backend developer specializing in smart contracts on Solidity, backend development experience with NodeJS.
 3. Senior QA - manual, with experience testing web3 applications

 #### Conclusion

-Considering that there is not a lot of smart contract development for crowdloan campaign I would suggest moving with option 3, as it requires less people and less communication noise.
-It will also help balance the load between the backend, smartcontract and frontend development.
+Considering that there is not a lot of smart contract development for the crowdloan campaign I would suggest moving with option 3, as it requires fewer people and less communication noise.
+It will also help balance the load between the backend, contract, and frontend development.

 #### Estimates

-Provided with such team, I assume it would take between 3 weeks to 1 month of active developemtn and testing phase to deliver such project.
+Provided with such a team, I assume it would take between 3 weeks to 1 month of active development and testing phase to deliver such a project.